RWTH-E3D/ifcnet-models/README.md

 IFCNet
 ==============================
-**Update 13/06/2022:** The code for our follow-up paper [SpaRSE-BIM: Classification of IFC-based geometry via sparse convolutional neural networks](https://doi.org/10.1016/j.aei.2022.101641) will be added soon.

 Neural Network Models for the [IFCNet Dataset](https://ifcnet.e3d.rwth-aachen.de/).
 The paper can be found [here](https://arxiv.org/abs/2106.09712).

+Note: The code for our follow-up paper [SpaRSE-BIM: Classification of IFC-based geometry via sparse convolutional neural networks](https://doi.org/10.1016/j.aei.2022.101641) is available on the `sparse-bim` branch.
+However, the `Trainer` class on that branch had to be adapted and is thus now incompatible with the other existing models.
+This effectively means that the `sparse-bim` branch can only be used to train the SpaRSE-BIM model, while the `master` branch can be used to train the other models.

 ## Installation and Training